 While the onus is on the person under investigation to substantiate a claim of hardship by providing persuasive evidence to support their case, a decision-maker should give them reasonable opportunity to provide information about the nature of the hardship.
 For example, where the person claims that their bank would take possession of their house, the decision-maker might seek a statement to this effect from the bank, and/or a signed statutory declaration from the person under investigation.

-If the suspension is to be without remuneration, the period without remuneration is to be:

-not more than 30 days, or
+If the suspension is to be without remuneration, the period without remuneration must not be more than 30 days unless exceptional circumstances apply (s.14(4)) ‘Exceptional circumstances’ are not defined in the legislation, but could include:

-if exceptional circumstances apply—a longer period (subregulation 3.10(3))

-‘Exceptional circumstances’ are not defined in the legislation, but could include:

 where a strong prima facie case of serious misconduct is apparent